openaire/iis/iis-workflows/docs/oozie-installer.markdown

 General notes
 ====================

 Oozie-installer is a utility allowing building, uploading and running oozie workflows.
 In practice, it creates a `*.tar.gz` package that contains resouces that define a workflow and some helper scripts.
-See the `iis-core-examples` project for examples of usage.
+See the `iis-workflows-core-examples` project for examples of usage.

 This module is automatically executed when running: